samkennerly/suneku/README.md

 ### Windows

-It's possible to use suneku on a Windows machine with [Docker for Windows](https://docs.docker.com/docker-for-windows/).
-You can build and share labs just like any Mac or Linux user.
-The catch is: you'll need to write your own setup script to replace [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) because I haven't written a Windows version yet.
+[Docker for Windows](https://docs.docker.com/docker-for-windows/) can build and run labs which can be shared with any Mac or Linux user.
+The only catch is: you may need to write your own setup script if my [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script does not work on your machine.

 ## Jupyter notebooks